skip to Main Content

 “If people keep calling you a horse… buy a saddle.”

-And while I’m not in the market for equestrian gear, the message stuck:
+And while I’m not currently in the market for equestrian gear, the message stuck.

 I didn’t plan on Devi.